s-di-cola/swapcast/docs/src/src/Treasury.sol/contract.Treasury.md

 **Author:**
 Simone Di Cola

-Holds protocol fees (ETH) collected, primarily from the PredictionPool, and allows the owner to withdraw them.
+Holds protocol fees (ETH) collected, primarily from the PredictionManager, and allows the owner to withdraw them.

 *This contract uses a `receive()` fallback to accept ETH deposits.
 Only the owner, designated at deployment, can initiate withdrawals.
-It employs standard OpenZeppelin Ownable for access control.*
+It employs standard OpenZeppelin Ownable for access control and ReentrancyGuard to prevent reentrancy attacks during withdrawals.
+The contract has the following key features:
+1. Secure ETH storage with reentrancy protection on withdrawals
+2. Owner-only withdrawal functions with comprehensive validation
+3. Detailed event emissions for all fund movements
+4. Comprehensive error handling with descriptive error messages*

+**Note:**
+security-contact: security@swapcast.xyz

 ## Functions
 ### constructor

-Contract constructor.

-*Reverts if initialOwner is address(0).*
+Contract constructor that initializes the Treasury with an owner address.

+*Sets up the owner who will have withdrawal privileges.
+The owner address is validated to ensure it's not the zero address, which would lock the contract's funds permanently.*

+**Note:**
+reverts: ZeroAddress If the initialOwner is the zero address.

 ```solidity